 There are no in-person Memoir & Narrative Nonfiction Workshops currently scheduled.
 If you’re interested in being on the notification list for workshops or want to schedule one for your group or area, please fill out the contact form at the bottom of the page.

-This course focuses on memoir and narrative nonfiction as keys to understanding and answering: “How are we to live?” and “How are we to live together?”
+This course, titled First Person, focuses on memoir and narrative nonfiction as keys to understanding and answering: “How are we to live?” and “How are we to live together?”
 “Memoir” comes from Old French “memoire” meaning “memory.”
 The best of this genre follow their deep dives into past by surfacing with discoveries that touch the present and future of readers’ lives.
 The best narrative nonfiction grabs our attention through story-telling techniques, enters our hearts and minds using craft elements found in fiction, and presents pathways to exploring old and new questions.